article

 • Some tech roles are more plausible without a four-year degree, especially support, networking, SOC, security operations, and related feeder roles.

-• The current packet has role and employer-language evidence, but not a representative degree-screen percentage, so degree-waiver claims stay blocked.
+• The current analysis has role and employer-language evidence, but not a representative degree-screen percentage, so degree-waiver claims are not made here.

 • Sampled help desk, network, and security postings show concrete skill and certification language that can guide artifacts.